-This is a new tour for Swallow Birding which takes us to the wildlife-rich country of the Netherlands and we can expect some superb birding throughout with species such as Bluethroat, Black Woodpecker, White-tailed Eagle, Northern Goshawk, Eurasian Spoonbill, Icterine, Marsh and Great Reed Warblers through to European Honey Buzzard, Short-toed Treecreeper, European Crested Tit and much more.
+This tour takes us to the wildlife-rich country of the Netherlands and we can expect some superb birding throughout with species such as Bluethroat, Black Woodpecker, White-tailed Eagle, Northern Goshawk, Eurasian Spoonbill, Icterine, Marsh and Great Reed Warblers through to European Honey Buzzard, Short-toed Treecreeper, European Crested Tit and much more.

 With habitats ranging from open water, reed-beds, grazing marsh, heathland, forests, sand dunes and rivers we are sure to amass a good numbers of species during our tour.